jmandel/health-record-mcp/README.md

 #### Required Configuration

-Only the following fields are required:
+Only the following fields are required for the full server:

 ```json
 {